0x5eba/SpeedVid/README.md

 # SpeedVid
-Speed up or Slow down any video
+Chome extension to Speed up or Slow down any video